 The executive MBA program is an intensive two-year program for students who have been in the workforce for at least six years.
 The program includes two required weeklong residencies in various locations, including South America and Europe.

 CUNY Bernard M. Baruch College

 Baruch College is part of the City University of New York System (CUNY).
 Baruch's Zicklin School of Business features a simulated trading floor with live data feeds and market quotes as part of their bachelor's and master's degree in business training.

 The finance program prepares students for professional business and financial careers within the public and private sectors.
 Classes include property investment, underwriting and investment strategies.
 Internships are available at the senior level.

 Bachelor of Business Administration in International Business

-The international business program starts in the fall of 2010.
-The program will examine international business principles and foreign culture awareness in business settings.
+The international business program will examine international business principles and foreign culture awareness in business settings.
 Classes in international trade, foreign markets and supply chain management will be part of the program curriculum.
 International business students complete a minor in finance or marketing.